Photo by Frank MagallanesFamily Erythrinidae

 Photo by David M. Schleser

 David M. Schleser had this to say: Hoplerythrinus caught in a blackwater creek flowing into Rio Orosa, Peru.
-I have only caught this species in blackwater habitats with lots of submerged cover.

-Both Erythrinus and Hoplerythrinus described below are very close to each other.
 The samples I have kept are easy to distinguish by their coloration and markings when young.

-CURRENT VALID SPECIES - 2007
+CURRENT VALID SPECIES - 2011

 Hoplerythrinus cinereus